HanKruiger/hankruiger.com/content/2.posts/index.md

 ---
-title: "Posts"
+title: "Blog posts"
-description: "Index page with posts by Han Kruiger"
+description: "A list of my blog posts."
 ---

 Here you can find some things that I wrote.